-City of Hamilton City of Toronto Metrolinx Ministry of Transportation, Ontario Regional Municipality of Durham Regional Municipality of Halton Regional Municipality of Peel Regional Municipality of York Toronto Transit Commission Each participating agency appoints a member of their technical staff to the Transportation Research and Data Management Group (TRADMAG), which is a standing committee of TISC, and is responsible for coordinating the needs of the funding agencies and the activities of the research project.
+Transportation Research and Data Management Group (TRADMAG), which is a standing committee of TISC, and is responsible for coordinating the needs of the funding agencies and the activities of the research project.

-This report provides a brief profile of the staff employed and a description of the activities undertaken by the DMG during the calendar year 2019.
+Due to the COVID-19 pandemic, all DMG staff started working from home from March 2020 when the Province of Ontario of Canada declared a state of emergency.
+Therefore, some of the activities described in this report were carried out remotely.
+This report provides a brief profile of the staff employed and a description of the activities undertaken by the DMG during the calendar year 2020.
 These are presented in the following sections:

 - 1. Staff and Location.

 - 2. Transportation Tomorrow Survey (TTS).

-- 3. TTS Redesign Project (TTS 2.0).
+- 3. TTS Redesign Project & COVHITS Survey.

 - 4. Computer Resources and Technical Support.

 - 5. Budget and Contributions.

 - 6. Meetings.